 This type of muscular action encompasses (from left to right) Shavasana (Corpse Pose), Wind Removing (one leg and both legs), and Half Tortoise.
 This is a small number of postures, so be sure to get the benefits when you do them!

-As I learn more about the history of yoga asana in the 20th century - how it evolved to incorporate a focus on physical health and fitness, acrobatics and contortion - I continue to question our purpose in practicing certain postures and the goals we pursue within them.
+As we learn more about the history of yoga asana in the 20th century - how it evolved to incorporate a focus on physical health and fitness, acrobatics and contortion - we continue to question our purpose in practicing certain postures and the goals we pursue within them.

 Pictured above are four iterations of Dhanurasana (Bow Pose) from the Ghosh Lineage of yoga.
 Starting in the upper left, they proceed chronologically: Ghosh's first yoga student Buddha Bose (upper left); Ghosh's daughter Karuna in his own 1961 publication Yoga Cure (upper right); one of his greatest students, Dr. Gouri Shankar Mukerji (lower left); and his most famous student in the West, Bikram Choudhury (lower right).

 These four pictures cover the entirety of Bishnu Ghosh's career as a yoga instructor.
-I am struck by two things: their lack of "depth" according to the standards of today's practices, and their consistency through the decades.
+We are struck by two things: their lack of "depth" according to the standards of today's practices, and their consistency through the decades.

 It's hard to ignore that these four pictures are almost identical in form and depth.
 What conclusion can we draw except that this is the ideal and fully-realized form of the posture according to Ghosh's teaching?